jameslamb/ML4EVIEWS/README.md

 2. Navigate to ML4EVIEWS/tscval/Installers and open up tscval.aipz.
 3. Click OK/Yes on any dialog boxes EViews pops up.
 4. The add-in is now installed in your local version of EViews!
 Try running ML4EVIEWS/tscval/Docs/examplevar.prg to see how it works.

-Please contact James Lamb (jaylamb20@gmail.com) with any questions or concerns.